thestackcollective/curriculum-site/module4/pd/lessons/tech_pathways.md

 <section class="checks-for-understanding">
 ### Questions to Consider

-- What motivated you to enroll in Turing?
+- What motivated you to enroll in TheStackCollective?
 Were you looking for a better work-life balance, remote work opportunities, or continuous learning?
-- Reflecting on your time at Turing, what aspects did you enjoy the most?
+- Reflecting on your time at TheStackCollective, what aspects did you enjoy the most?
 What were some of the biggest challenges you faced?
 - How can your previous work experience translate into a career in tech?
 What skills or knowledge might be transferable?
 - Think about how you can adapt your career story and highlight relevant skills to align with roles that interest you in tech, even if they aren’t traditional software engineering positions.
 </section>